-Idaho really comes alive during its brief summer and fall as nearly every area in the state hosts a range of fun festivals.
+Idaho holidays really showcase the state's culture and often overlooked charm.
+The state comes alive during its brief summer and fall season as nearly every region hosts a range of fun festivals.
 Many of them focus on music or western themes like the rodeo or traditional state fairs.
 There is also plenty of art and food involved, most of which take place in the big city of Boise.
 Even the tiniest towns of Stanley and McCall have their own big events that transform the normally sleepy mountain towns into open-air parties.

 Idaho Shakespeare Festival